HandyGuySoftware/dupReport/docs/RcFileConfig-SourceDestination.md

 timeformat=
 ```

-These values overrise any *dateformat* and *timeformat* values specified in the [main] section.
+These values override any *dateformat=* and *timeformat=* values specified in the [main] section.
 Specifying date and time formats on a per-job basis allows the program to properly parse and sort date and time results from backups that may be running in different locales and using different date/time display formats.

-The allowable values for these options are the same as the dateformat= and timeformat= options in the [[main] section](RcFileConfig-Main.md).
+The allowable values for these options are the same as the *dateformat=* and *timeformat=* options in the [[main] section](RcFileConfig-Main.md).
 If either of these options are not specified in a [source-destination] section the equivalent option from the [main] section will be used.

-**NOTE:** dateformat= and timeformat= in a [source-destination] section are only applied to the parsing of *incoming* emails.
-Dates and times produced in the final report are always formatted according to the default dateformat= and timeformat= options in the [main] section.
+**NOTE:** *dateformat=* and *timeformat=* in a [source-destination] section are only applied to the parsing of *incoming* emails.
+Dates and times produced in the final report are always formatted according to the default *dateformat=* and *timeformat=* options in the [main] section.

 ------